Princewill-Erhinure/diabetes-risk-dashboard/README.md

 <img width="687" alt="Image" src="https://github.com/user-attachments/assets/96f829f0-0c1c-4190-8904-13d6655bdfb6" />

 ## 🔍 Insights
-- Obesity, elevated blood pressure, and high glucose levels are strong predictors of diabetes risk.
+- Obesity, elevated blood pressure, and high glucose levels are strong indicators of diabetes risk.
-- Individuals categorized as Older Adults are more likely to fall into medium or high-risk groups.
+- Older Adults are more likely to fall into medium or high-risk groups.
-- Patients with a family history of diabetes are significantly more prone to having diabetes themselves.
+- Patients with a family history of diabetes show a higher risk level.
-- Ethnicity and gender show observable variations in risk distribution, though not as prominent as health indicators.
+- Ethnicity and gender show some variation in risk, though less pronounced than clinical indicators.
-- The dashboard enables stakeholders to instantly filter and analyze population segments based on specific risk profiles.
+- The dashboard allows healthcare professionals to filter population segments and explore health patterns visually.
 ## 📜 License
 MIT License